Porting HEP Parameterized Calorimeter Simulation Code to GPUs: CUDA Implementation

 Hit simulation requires a large amount of random numbers.
 Each hit needs 3 random numbers.
 The \texttt{cuRand} library function was used to generate random numbers on the GPU.
 However this will only produce statistically equivalent and not binary identical result when compared to CPU only calculations.
 For code and physics validation, random numbers were also generated on the host, and copied to the GPU for calculations.
 This technique was only used for validation, and not for performance benchmarks, as it is much slower.

 Other than the random number generator, there are 3 CUDA kernels in the code.
 The first, \texttt{clean}, resets the workspace.
 The number of threads is the same as the total number of detector cells.
 The second or main kernel, \texttt{sim\_a}, does the hit simulation, which calculates which cell gets the hit, and deposits energy into it.
 Each thread simulates one hit.
 Atomic operations were chosen to accumulate the energy deposits, as the number of hits is relatively small.
 A block reduction method was also tried, but did not demonstrate any performance gain, and introduced more kernels.
 The last kernel, \texttt{sim\_ct}, counts the hit cells and gathers the result for more efficient data transfer back to the host.
 The total number of threads is again the same as the total number of detector cells.
-The kernels are launched each time the code enters the hit simulation loop, i.e. for each calorimeter sample layer a particle is passing through.
+The kernels are launched each time the code enters the hit simulation loop, \textit{i.e.}, for each calorimeter sample layer a particle is passing through.
 After the third kernel executes, the results, an array of \texttt{struct \{long long cell\_id; float E \} } are copied back to host.
-For all 3 kernels, we used block size 256, i.e. 256 threads per block, in our benchmark.
+For all 3 kernels, we used block size 256, \textit{i.e.}, 256 threads per block, in our benchmark.
+Since the algorithmic processing is sequential in nature, the kernels are launched synchronously.
+Using asynchronous kernel launches and pre-loading data for the next event would have required large scale reconfiguration of the code, and was beyond the scope of this study.

 To avoid many small kernel launches that would be required if the random numbers were generated on demand, GPU memory was pre-allocated, and a large number of random numbers were generated before hand, so that they would not need to be generated in every hit simulation loop.
 Regeneration of random numbers is only triggered when they are all consumed.
 In our benchmark test, we generate 200,000 random numbers each time.
 The infrequent generation of these random numbers places a very small burden on the GPU, and does not significantly affect performance.